kksgandhi/personal_site/readings.md

 --------

  - Kolb's learning cycle (describes learning goals from a constructivist angle)
+ - Small Teaching: Everyday Lessons from the Science of Learning (NEU e-library.
+The ends of chapters are really good)
  - Zimmerman, 2009, Self-regulation where metacognition and motivation intersect.
  - Biggs has two papers on constructive alignment (exists)
  - [Expertise reversal effect about reducing structure after people have competency](https://doi.apa.org/doiLanding?doi=10.1037%2Fa0022243)